Azure/azure-kusto-microhack1/README.md

 #### Task 6: Reorder, rename, add columns 🎓

+📆 Use table: `LogisticsTelemetry`

-Currently, temperature data is in Fahrenheit.
+✍🏻 Currently, temperature data is in Fahrenheit.
 Write a query to convert Fahrenheit temperatures to Celsius temperatures.
 For readability, show the Fahrenheit temperature and the Celsius temperatures as the 2 left-most columns.
-You can use the following formula:

-`°C = (°F – 32) * (5.0/9.0)`
+You can use the following formula: `°C = (°F – 32) * (5.0/9.0)`

 Take 5 random records from the past week.

-Hint 1: 'project' operator provides lot more features Hint 2: We used 5.0 and 9.0, rather than 5 and 9 to ensure these numbers were read as `real` data types (double-precision floating-point format), rather than `long` (a signed integer, Int64)
+🕵🏻 Hint 1: The `project` operator provides a lot more features.
+🕵🏻 Hint 2: We used 5.0 and 9.0, rather than 5 and 9 to ensure these numbers were read as `real` data types (double-precision floating-point format), rather than `long` (a signed integer, Int64).

 Example result: